harvard-lil/website-static/app/_interviews/amelia-acker.md

 slug: amelia-acker
 image: amelia-acker.png
 bio: >
-  Amelia Acker is an Associate Professor in the School of Communication & Information at Rutgers, The State University of New Jersey.
+  <a href="https://www.ameliaacker.com/" target="_blank">Amelia Acker</a> is an Associate Professor in the School of Communication & Information at Rutgers, The State University of New Jersey.
 Her research is concerned with the emergence, standardization, and preservation of information.
-Her book Archiving Machines is forthcoming from MIT Press in November 2025.
+Her book <a href="https://mitpress.mit.edu/9780262553247/archiving-machines/" target="_blank">Archiving Machines</a> is forthcoming from MIT Press in November 2025.
 date: 2025-01-30
-pull-quote: "I probably wouldn't build a system.
+quote-card: "I probably wouldn't build a system.
 I'd build a bureaucracy."
 custom-css: ['interview-series']
 ---